hajekr/aurora-forecast/README.md

 If you want to save fees for outgoing message, you can add email above as a recipient of a preset message.
 I usually need only 2 preset messages - to notify start and end of the hike, so third one can be reserved to get aurora forecast if weather conditions are favorable that night.
 For incoming message, 1 text message is spent from your inReach credit.

+Service is provided for free, since it only uses free tier services and open data source.

+I provide no guarantee, should there be any issue with the service, [please report](https://github.com/hajekr/aurora-forecast/issues/new).

 ## How it works
 Message from inReach device is delivered to email with accompanying information about position and link to Garmin map, which allows reply to the message.